Featured Resources

 Indera Segobind.
 Indera became one of IBO’s first employees when she joined the agency in May 1996.
 She is now IBO's director of administration.
 Before coming to IBO, Indera held administrative positions in the Offices of the Public Advocate and City Comptroller for 10 years.
 A native of Guyana, she now lives in Brooklyn and keeps an herb garden year-round.
 Indera earned an A.D. in liberal arts from LaGuardia Community College.

 Jacqueline Sherman.
-Jackie Sherman joined IBO as General Counsel in February 2022.
+Jackie Sherman joined IBO as General Counsel in February 2022, and was additionally appointed Chief Innovation Officer in August of 2023.
 Before coming to IBO, Jackie was the Deputy Executive Director and General Counsel of JCCA, a non-profit child welfare and children’s behavioral health agency.
 Prior to JCCA, Jackie worked for the New York City Administration for Children’s Services, launching the City’s Close to Home Initiative.
 She has also served as General Counsel in the Office of the New York City Public Advocate, and as legislative counsel for the New York City Council’s Committee on General Welfare.
 Jackie received her J.D. from Harvard Law School and her B.A. from Amherst College.
 Jackie enjoys baking and bicycling in her spare time.

 Sarita Subramanian.
-Sarita is the assistant director for our Education unit.
+Sarita is the Senior Research and Strategy Officer (for Education, Human and Community Services.
+She previously served assistant director of IBO's Education unit.
 She joined IBO in June 2009 as an education budget and policy analyst with a focus on capital budgeting.
 Sarita previously worked in the Federal Reserve System for four years, first in Washington, D.C. and then in New York.
 When not at work Sarita enjoys knitting, playing with Legos of all sizes with her two sons, and is an avid watcher of sports—tennis, soccer, baseball (Mets!) and hockey (Rangers!).
 She received her master’s in public administration from Columbia University and B.A. from Wellesley College.

 Alaina Turnquist.
 Alaina joined IBO in August of 2022 as the economic development budget and policy analyst focusing on small business services, the city’s Economic Development Corporation, and city planning.
 Before coming to IBO, Alaina worked in performance auditing for the City of Austin as well as at the federal level with the Government Accountability Office.
 She is originally from the Twin Cities (Minneapolis/St. Paul) where she spent time working in non-profit development for an organization specializing in food security.
 In her personal time, Alaina is an avid runner, reader, and cook.
 She enjoys discovering new music, especially anything related to theatre and classical choral music.
 Alaina received her B.A. from Bethel University and her master’s in public affairs from the University of Texas.